Summary

 Non-allowable expenses

-Non-allowable expenses (also known as disallowable expenses) are not deductible against your income when calculating taxable profit.
+Non-allowable expenses (also known as disallowable expenses) aren’t deductible against your income when calculating taxable profit.

 For example, non-business related expenses such as personal clothing, fines, and travel costs between home and business.

-It's important to accurately categorise expenses as allowable or non-allowable.
+It's important that you accurately categorise your expenses as allowable or non-allowable.
 This ensures compliance with HMRC and helps you avoid any penalties or fines.